maliMirkec/starter-project-cli/README.md

 ![Starter Project CLI Logo - Folder with start button and CLI word](https://github.com/maliMirkec/starter-project-cli/raw/master/gfx/starter-project-cli.png)

-Starter Project CLI, or `spro`, is a command line interface that could save you a vast amount of time that you usually spend on configuring your project.
+Starter Project CLI, or *SPRO* (pronounces es-pro), is a command line interface that could save you a vast amount of time that you usually spend on configuring your project.

 SPRO would install Gulp tasks for processing the following file types:
 * HTML (pug)